beamlabunil/beta-burst-detection/README.md

 ## DESCRIPTION
 This README outlines three scripts customized to detect and extract Beta bursts parameters, for each subject, using personalized thresholds.
-1. "Amplitude_enveloppe_extraction.m" was created to exctract and normalise amplitude enveloppe for Beta frequency (+/- 3 Hz around subject Beta peak frequency) of each subject, during each session, for each scout (Primary motor cortex (M1) right and left hemispheres).
-Peak frequancies were previously extracted and scouts extracted using Brainstorm...
+1. "Amplitude_enveloppe_extraction.m" extracts beta-band amplitude envelopes (±3 Hz around each subject’s peak frequency from M1 scouts), normalizes them by the grand mean, and saves trial-wise envelopes for each subject, session, and hemisphere.
+Peak frequancies were previously extracted and M1 scouts extracted using Brainstorm.
-2. "Threshold_estimation.m" was created using square difference to test differents thresholds to find the most representative of beta amplitude variations in each subject.
-Then it find and applied to all subjects the threshold with the best average correlation between subjects ("global threshold") .
+2. "Threshold_estimation.m" was created to estimate a global threshold for beta burst detection by testing a range of SD multipliers and selecting the one that maximizes the correlation between burst counts and trial mean amplitudes across subjects.
+The chosen SD is then applied to each subject’s data to compute subject-specific thresholds.
-3. "beta_bursts_parameters_extraction.m" aim is to apply the "global threshold" to the subjects and extract the paramaters of the bursts (temporal localisation, duration, peak amplitude).
+3. "beta_bursts_parameters_extraction.m" applies the previously determined global threshold to each subject’s beta amplitude envelope and extracts burst parameters, including onset/offset time, peak time, duration, and peak amplitude, saving them for further analysis.

 ## SUPPORT